MSrvComm/SLOPS/README.md

 ## Branches

+- `main`: basic SMALOPS.
+Rebalances at discrete intervals to allow the system to settle down after each rebalancing.

+- `main-tolerance`: Rebalances at discrete intervals to allow the system to settle down after each rebalancing, but does not rebalance if load imbalance is not beyond a threshold.

+- `state-tracking`: Rebalances continuously, almost - there is small sleep time to prevent busy looping.
+Tracks migration timestamp for each flow and ignores recently migrated flows.
+Skips rebalancing if load imbalance is within a threshold.

 - `unordered`: holds the code for testing with messages where no ordering is required and has a single producer i.e. producers do not talk about which keys are assigned to which partition and consumer process each message as they arrive.

 - `msgset`: implements message set based synchronization.
 Messages belonging to the cold keys are load balanced with the random partitioner, while hot keys are load balanced using a least weight of two random choices algorithm.